Paris Brocantes You’ll Love for their Vintage and Antiques

 3. Marché aux Puces de la Porte de Vanves

 In the 14th arrondissement, you find the local favourite (and my personal one) Marché aux Puces de la Porte de Vanves.
 This market is smaller than Saint-Ouen but still offers a wide variety of antiques, collectibles, and vintage items.
+Open every Saturday and Sunday.

 4. Marché aux Puces de Montreuil

 Situated in the eastern part of Paris, this flea market is known for its eclectic mix of goods, from clothing and accessories to household items and antiques.
 Marché aux Puces de Montreuil is known as a great place to find bargains.
+It’s open every Saturday, Sunday and Monday.

 5. Village Saint-Paul

+Not a traditional brocante, but perfect for treasure hunting.
 Nestled in the Marais district, Village Saint-Paul is a collection of antique shops and galleries.
 The area is incredibly charming and filled with unique finds, perfect for a leisurely Sunday stroll.

 6. Marché de la Création Bastille

 This is more of an art market than a traditional brocante, offering a variety of handcrafted items, art pieces, and vintage-inspired creations.
 This market is located near Place de la Bastille and is perfect for discovering unique artwork.
+Open every Saturday.

 7. Marché du Livre Ancien et d’Occasion

 If you are a book lover, you are likely to have seen photos of this place on Instagram.
 Marché du Livre Ancien et d’Occasion specializes in old and second-hand books.
 Located at Parc Georges Brassens in the 15th arrondissement, it’s a wonderful place for rare and vintage finds.
+It’s open every Saturday and Sunday.

-Nice to know – tips for Visiting Parisian Brocantes:
+Nice to know when visiting Parisian Brocantes

 • Arrive Early: The best items are often snapped up early, so don’t wait until after lunch to go.